alisonykim/mt-exercise-03/README.md

 ### Step 1: Choosing a dataset
 Our dataset comprises a selection of screenplays by Quentin Tarantino.
 They were downloaded from <a href="https://imsdb.com">The Internet Movie Script Database (IMSDb)</a> and <a href="https://www.dailyscript.com" target="_blank">Daily Script</a>.
 We ensured that the preprocessed dataset meets the length requirement set by the assignment, namely that it contains between 5,000-10,000 segments (sentences in our case).<br>

+**Content warning:** Unsurprisingly, Tarantino films contain profanity, including pejoratives based on race, gender, religion/creed, national origin, and other facets of identity.
+We ask the user to be aware of this when examining the datasets and generated outputs.
+The views, language, and behaviors of the characters in the screenplays do not necessarily reflect our own.<br>

 To download and preprocess the dataset, we made simple modifications to existing scripts:
 * ```scripts/download_data.sh```: add URLs to screenplays for download, concatenate screenplays into a single file, shuffle lines before performing train/valid/test split (all other sections remain the same other than filenames)
 * ```scripts/preprocess_raw.py```: remove unwanted characters that are specific to the screenplays, write lines to file only if they contain 6 or more tokens